yaswanthk03/TODO-App/README.md

 -> Option to mark as done.

--> To delete a complted task.
+-> To delete a completed task.